-I started my homelab journey in 2017 setting up small server to host my files and test my web applications.
+I started my homelab journey in 2017, set up a small server to host my files and to test my web applications.
 Today, I am giving my small network a bit of an upgrade by having a redundant Internet connection using a TP-Link ER6020.
-I appreciate that TP-Link made it affordable for us to buy business class (SME) network appliance.
-If you are living in Kuala Lumpur and want to buy TP-Link business network devices.
-Go to Sri computers in Lowyat plaza they enterprise network devices mostly in stock.
+I appreciate that TP-Link made their enterprise network devices affordable.
+If you are living in Kuala Lumpur and thinking of buying TP-Link’s enterprise network devices.
+Go to Sri computers in Lowyat plaza, they usually have stocks.

-Base on the datasheet, the ER6020 v2.0 has 1 Gigabit WAN port, 3 Gigabit LAN/WAN ports and 1 Gigabit LAN port.
+The ER6020 v2.0 have a dedicated 1 WAN port, 3 LAN/WAN ports, and a dedicated 1 LAN port.
 It can handle 40K concurrent sessions with a NAT throughput of 940Mbps.
 There are other business class network routers out there that supports higher throughput but for my requirement this is enough.
-This router comes with rack-mount kit and has a good build quality.
+This router comes with rack-mount kit and have a good build quality.

 Web Management Interface

-You can only configure TP-Link ER6020 using the web management interface, sorry die-hard console fans.
-This router has intelligent load balance, and link backup (failover).
-In its management interface you can add static and policy based routing as well.
+I can only configure TP-Link ER6020 using the web management interface, sorry die-hard console fans.
+This router has intelligent load balancer, and link backup (fail over).
+In its management interface, I can add static and policy based routing.

-- Enable Load Balancing — The load balancing will be enabled assuming that you have multiple WAN configured
+- Enable Load Balancing — The load balancing will be enabled assuming that we have multiple WANs configured.

-- Enable Application Optimized Routing – Enabled this if you want a specific traffic to use the same WAN port when it started a TCP/IP session.
-This is very useful in banking website because load balancing tends to switch packets on different WAN ports hence load balancing.
+- Enable Application Optimized Routing — Enable this if we want specific traffic to use the same WAN port when it started a TCP/IP session.
+This is very useful with banking website because load balancing tends to switch packets on different WAN ports causing session logouts.

-- Enable Bandwidth Based Balance Routing on port(s) — Enable this port if you want the router to utilized your WAN port traffic usage.
-Note that you have to specify the bandwidth of each WAN port for this to work.
+- Enable Bandwidth Based Balance Routing on port(s) — Enable this port if we want the router distribute the network traffic across multiple WAN connection based on a bandwidth setting.
+Note that we have to specify the bandwidth of each WAN port for this to work.